John Gilbert Kotzé: Judicial career

 Kotzé was appointed judge of the High Court of the Transvaal in 1877, becoming Chief Justice in 1881.
-He, together with the rest of the High Court, was unceremoniously dismissed by Paul Kruger following a dispute – as a result of his judgement in the case over mining rights.
+He, together with the rest of the High Court, was unceremoniously dismissed by Paul Kruger following a dispute over the Testing Rights issue.
 Kotze had stood in 1893 as a rival to Kruger in the presidential elections and was seen by Kruger as his long term political rival.
 Kruger, on this particular occasion, was enraged at the judgement of the High Court in the case of Brown v.
 Leyds and he dismissed Chief Justice Kotzé in 1898 as President Kruger held his own opinion on the case outcome.
 The circumstances surrounding this judgement are worth exploring as they are illustrative of the Legal and general state of public administration in the Transvaal at the time during the British Rule and the Volksraad's Constitution, a "document born of political compromise between warring factions rather than any kind of coherent legal document".
 The Constitution was seen as "so vague and obscure in so many areas that it had never been treated with the seriousness and respect which such a document usually merits.

 Kruger's action was widely seen as unwarranted interference with the independence of the judiciary."
 The Second Boer War soon followed in 1899, with every Boer town in the hands of the British, "President Kruger fled/went in exile in the Netherlands".
 Over 26,000 women and children were to perish in the War's concentration camps.

 In 1898 Kotzé resumed legal practice in Pretoria.
 He was appointed Attorney-General of Southern Rhodesia in 1900, and took silk as King's Counsel in April 1902.
 He was appointed judge of the Eastern Districts Court of the Cape Colony in 1903, he became Judge-President of that division in 1904.
 He was then appointed judge of the Supreme Court of the Cape Provincial Division in 1913, becoming Judge-President in 1920.
 When Justice Christian Maasdorp retired in 1922, Kotzé became Judge of Appeal, starting in 1922 until his retirement in 1927.

 To conclude some historic career highlights, it is noted in a nutshell by the Supreme Court of Appeal Homepage that: "the judicial career of Sir John Gilbert Kotzé (1849–1940) spanned 50 years from his appointment in 1877, when he was a mere 27 years old, until his retirement in 1927.
 As chief justice of the Transvaal Republic he was dismissed by President Kruger when he held that the courts had the right to test against the Constitution, and declare invalid, resolutions and acts passed by the legislature."
 To date, Books of "Latin and High Dutch of the Roman-Dutch old authorities is occasionally still used, as at times it is necessary for a modern judge to delve into these old authorities to search for the origin and scope of an otherwise obscure legal rule or doctrine."